 Screening for Coronary Artery Disease Is Underused in Heart Failure

-Coronary artery disease (CAD) is the most common cause of heart failure (HF).
-Current practice guidelines recommend screening for CAD in patients with newly diagnosed HF.
-However, few studies have evaluated how often clinicians perform diagnostic testing for CAD on patients hospitalized with newly diagnosed HF.
+Coronary artery disease is the most common cause of heart failure.
+Current practice guidelines recommend screening for Coronary artery disease in patients with newly diagnosed heart failure.
+However, few studies have evaluated how often clinicians perform diagnostic testing for Coronary artery disease on patients hospitalized with newly diagnosed heart failure.

 Subscribe Now for Access

 You have reached your article limit for the month.
 We hope you found our articles both enjoyable and insightful.
 For information on new subscriptions, product trials, alternative billing arrangements or group and site discounts please call 800-688-2421.
 We look forward to having you as a long-term member of the Relias Media community.